enepomnyaschih/jwidget/guides/ensample6/README.md

 the view will be kept up-to-date.

 **Notice** that {@link JW.AbstractArray#$$mapObjects $$mapObjects} method invokes child item destructor on its removal from the collection.
-In the majority on cases, it is enough.
+In the majority of cases, it is enough.
 If this is not something you need, try {@link JW.AbstractArray#$$mapValues $$mapValues} and {@link JW.AbstractArray#createMapper createMapper} methods.

 Since our array of this.data.tweets is still simple (JW.Array), this code is completely equal to the original one -